 In order to get the very best out of your car and to get the fastest lap times, you must ensure that your setup is correct for the circuit at hand.

-In this guide, we will explain some of the basics for creating a good setup in F1 2021, and what you should be looking out for in your playthrough.
+In this guide, we will explain some of the basics for creating a good F1 setup, and what you should be looking out for in your playthrough.

 - Load up into one of the main game modes: Time Trial, Grand Prix, or Career/My Team.
 For the latter two, head to the track once you’ve made it through all of the career hubs.

 - On the track, hit the relevant button on your wheel, keyboard, or controller to bring up the screen attached to your car, or the race strategy menu if you are in Grand Prix mode.

 - Cycle to the setup menu and press the requested button to customise.
 You will then be presented with a multitude of options to change, as well as the ability to load previous setups that you have created and saved.
 By default, F1 22 offers a “recommended setup” when you enter the first setup screen.
 This can be changed to suit your own driving style and for a bit of extra downforce/top speed.